Birth of ideas

 Ever wondered how a writers come up with new ideas for stories?

 Well, don't look at me!
 I don't know!
-We just do!
+I guess, we just do!

 Anyway.
 That's just my 'tired Friday morning' philosophy...